sanskrit-coders/sanskrit-coders.github.io/content/content/books/publish/paper-printing.md

 - SSD or HDD 320 GB
 - WiFi 5.0 Hz, USB 3.0, WiFi Direct, Web, Ethernet etc. connectivities
 - Duplex Printing A1 or A2 or A3+
-- Duplex Auto Scanning using ADF single paas A1 or A2 or A3+
+- Duplex Auto Scanning using ADF single pass A1 or A2 or A3+
 - Huge paper input capacity 2,500 A1 or A2 or A3+ or A3 sheets
 - Huge paper output capacity 500 A1 or A2 or A3+ sheets
 - Large & water proof pigment (not dye) ink packet input